customerio/customerio-reactnative/docs/cocoapods-deployment-target-normalization.md

 If the helper reports a non-numeric selected value, use the project, target, and configuration in the error to locate the authoritative `IPHONEOS_DEPLOYMENT_TARGET`.
 Replace the macro or inherited expression at that precedence with its intended numeric version, then run `pod install` again.
+For a generated Pods target, make that override durably in the Podfile's `post_install` hook before calling `CustomerIO::CocoaPodsDeploymentTarget.normalize!`, or correct the podspec that supplies the expression; do not edit the generated project because the next install replaces it.
 Do not skip that target: continuing with an unresolved expression would leave the generated project outside the deterministic audit.
 The helper validates every selected value before changing any project, so this failure does not leave a partially normalized installation.

 If an error says a selected xcconfig cannot be read or parsed, repair or remove the reported base configuration file reference for the reported project, target, and configuration.
 Lower-precedence